Middlesex Canal Association

 :

-The Lowell Commuter Line runs between Boston's North Station and Lowell's Gallagher Terminal.
-Get off at the North Billerica station, which is one stop south of Lowell.
-From the station side of the tracks, the Museum is a 3-minute walk down Faulkner Street on the right side.
+The Lowell Commuter line runs between Lowell and Boston’s North Station.
+From the station side of the tracks at North Billerica, the Museum is a 3-minute walk down Station Street and Faulkner Street on the right side.

 Telephone: 1-978-670-2740